code-423n4/2022-01-elasticswap/README.md

 | ExchangeFactory.sol | 85 | NA | OpenZeppelin |
 | MathLib.sol | 709 | NA | NA |

+#### Important Notes:

-*** Please note: All source code in src/contracts/mocks is explicitly out of scope and is used for testing only***
+ - **All source code in src/contracts/mocks is explicitly out of scope and is used for testing only**

+ - **Fee on Transfer Tokens are NOT supported in our current implementation**

+## Protocol Vocabulary

+**Exchange** - a single instance of our amm that represents a `Base Token` and `Quote Token` Pair.

+**Base Token** - an arbitrary ERC20 token that may be a token with elastic supply / rebases. (think sOHM, sKLIMA, etc)

+**Quote Token** - an arbitrary ERC20 token that should be a token that does not rebase / has fixed supply.

+**Decay** - the result of the imbalance in tokens that occurs immediately after a rebase occurs in the `Base Token`.
+See our math document below for more information on this important concept.

-# ElasticSwap Math
+## ElasticSwap Math

-ElasticSwap employs a novel AMM approach that is outlined in the document [here](https://github.com/ElasticSwap/elasticswap/blob/develop/ElasticSwapMath.md).
-Please review the examples and this document.
+Our novel AMM approach is made possible by a mathematical model that ensures equality among all liquidity providers in the light of tokens that do not have a fixed supply.
+The math that allows for this functionality is outlined in this [document](https://github.com/ElasticSwap/elasticswap/blob/develop/ElasticSwapMath.md).
+Please review the examples in this document to understand the math around how our unique AMM works.

+## Running Tests
+We have developed this protocol using HardHat and there is extensive test coverage that should help Wardens understand functionality and also probe at potential issues.

+To run tests please see instructions in the README.md inside of ./elasticswap